Mikejo5000/vsts-docs-pr/docs/navigation/create-new-artifact-team.md

 ---
 title: Create a new artifact or team
-titleSuffix: VSTS & TFS
+titleSuffix: Azure CodeX
-description: How to add a new artifact, view, or team in Visual Studio Team Services or on-premises Team Foundation Server ms.technology: vs-devops-overview ms.prod: vs-devops-alm ms.assetid:
+description: How to add a new artifact, view, or team within the web portal for Azure CodeX, CodeVault, CodePlan, or CodeLaunch
+ms.technology: vs-devops-overview
+ms.prod: vs-devops-alm
+ms.assetid: